 The Albarracin tourism site on Calomarde: https://albarracinturismo.com/calomarde/

 There you go folks, a grandeur of freedom on the roads and to know more corners than you would like to believe, get on the road see all of Spain !
-Take it from this world traveler , the best way to travel ,and in Spain you are in heaven, Do read my other posts on the roads of Spain,and you will be fine, Again, hope you enjoy this post on the roads of my Spain, part IV as I
+Take it from this world traveler , the best way to travel ,and in Spain you are in heaven, Do read my other posts on the roads of Spain,and you will be fine, Again, hope you enjoy this post on the roads of my Spain, part II as I

 And remember, happy travels, good health, and many cheers to all !!!